thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "Shame is experienced before the one I've entitled or given the right to judge me. *[...]* To give that privilege *[...]* to anyone other than God is idolatry."
 (32, 4)

 #### [Chapter 3] Deflection: The Clash with Contempt
 "Shame is a phenomenon of the eyes.
-The eyes usually drop and the shoulders slump whne one feels shame."
+The eyes usually drop and the shoulders slump when one feels shame."
 (39, 3)

 "The first option, self-contempt, and the second, other-centered contempt, though different in form, are similar in function."
 (39, 3)